Nov 12, 2021

 Voice 2.0 – Rebirth for Telcos and Enterprises

 The landscape of the telecommunications industry has evolved much to the same degree as other technologies have in the 21st century.
+Let’s discuss the current era of telecom we call Voice 2.0.

 The emergence of OTT apps, VoIP connectivity, the growth and expansive power of DID numbers, the onset of COVID-19 and the subsequent economic downturn along with many other factors have brought about changes that most people inside and outside of the industry never anticipated.